-The Hawaiian mantle plume forms the longest oceanic island chain on Earth, running approximately 6,000 km.
-It represents the typical inner workings of intraplate volcanism and the Hawaiian mantle plume has the largest buoyancy flux of any other plume in the world (e.g. Sleep, 1990; Ribe & Christensen, 1999; DePaolo et al., 2001).
+The Hawaiian mantle plume forms the longest oceanic island chain on Earth, running approximately 6,000 km, and represents the typical inner workings of intraplate volcanism.
+The Hawaiian mantle plume has the largest buoyancy flux of any other plume in the world (e.g. Sleep, 1990; Ribe & Christensen, 1999; DePaolo et al., 2001).

 Isotopic data for Hawaiian shield lavas. a, Plot of 208Pb/204Pb against 206Pb/204Pb for all Hawaiian shield lavas (normalized to same standard values).
 Mauna Loa and Mauna Kea samples have larger symbols.
 Thick black line indicates boundary separating volcanoes on the Mauna Loa (diamonds and cool colours) and Mauna Kea (circles and warm colours) trends based on Pb isotopic composition (Abouchami et al., 2005).
 Insets: Pb–Pb arrays among some of the individual volcanoes.
 Solid lines indicate Mauna Loa (HSDP-I and Mile High Section, MHS) and Mauna Kea (low-, mid- and high-8, Eisele et al., 2003).
 Dashed lines indicate other Hawaiian volcanoes or features (Li, Lō‘ihi; H, Hualālai; L, Lāna‘i; K, Kaho‘olawe; Ha, Hana Ridge; Ki, Kīlauea; Ko, Kohala; M, Maui; EM, East Moloka‘i; WM, West Moloka‘i). b, Plot of 208Pb*/206Pb* against εNd for Hawaiian shield lavas.
 Inset: plot of 208Pb*/206Pb* against εNd detail of Mauna Loa lavas (this study, plus prehistoric lavas <3 kyr old, radial vents (Marske et al., 2007; Wanless et al., 2006), where older samples (red, yellow and orange diamonds; see also Supplementary Fig. S1 in Weis et al., 2011) sampled along the submarine southwest rift zone define a unique mixing trend.
 Darker outline indicates triple-spike literature data.
 See Supplementary Information in Weis et al. (2011) for all data sources.